LuanPiresBresolla/BeTheHero/README.md

 # BeTheHero
-Project create in Week OmniStack 11 by Rocketseat
+Project create in Week OmniStack 11 by Rocketseat.
+This project help ongs that need assists with some problems specific, as accidents peoples or animals

 <h2>Backend</h2>